trys/trysv4/content/blog/minimum-aspect-ratio.md

 {{< button "https://codepen.io/trys/pen/XWryxoy" >}}Codepen example{{</ button >}}

+### The addition

+This can also be bolstered with `min-height` on the parent, giving you three axis of control!

 ---

 <small>**The caveat:** Given how classic™ this code is, this has probably been implemented many times before, but my googling skills weren't good enough to find other articles on the matter.</small>